-Overall, exercise is the most effective shoulder pain treatment.
+Overall, exercise is the most effective treatment for shoulder pain.
 However, severe shoulder pain sometimes limits the amount of exercise that can be done.
-In these cases, steroid injections in the shoulder directed to a painful structure can reduce pain and allow more exercise.
+In these cases, steroid injections in the shoulder can reduce pain and allow more exercise.
 We discuss the pros and cons of a cortisone shot in the shoulder and the alternative to a steroid injection in the shoulder.

 How do steroid injections in the shoulder work?

-Diseased tendons or arthritic joints release inflammation that causes pain.
+Tendonitis or arthritic joints release inflammation that causes pain.
 Cortisone is a powerful drug that reduces inflammation and, therefore, pain.
-So, a cortisone shot in the shoulder effectively reduces shoulder pain and inflammation.
+So, a cortisone shot in the shoulder reduces shoulder pain and inflammation.

 Steroid injections in the shoulder: What are available?

-• The long head of biceps tendon injection is used to treat biceps tendonitis.
-The long head of biceps tendonitis can cause pain in the front of the shoulder.
+• The long head of biceps tendon injection is used to treat biceps tendonitis, which can cause pain in the front of the shoulder.

-• Suprascapular nerve block targets the suprascapular nerve at the back of the shoulder.
-This injection treats shoulder arthritis and rotator cuff tears that are inoperable.
+• A suprascapular nerve block targets the suprascapular nerve at the back of the shoulder.
+This injection treats shoulder arthritis and rotator cuff tears.

 Also, a cortisone shot in the shoulder can treat calcium build-up in the shoulder tendons.
-Calcific tendonitis in the shoulder can lead to sudden severe pain and stiffness.
+Calcific tendonitis in the shoulder causes sudden severe pain and stiffness.
 Barbotage or lavage procedure involves breaking up or sucking out calcium to reduce pressure in the tendon.

 Are steroid injections in the shoulder painful?